iFixit/react-commerce/README.md

 ## Development

 The project contains a `backend` folder with Strapi config and a `frontend` with Next.js.
-You can run the backend both using SQLite and using Postgres with docker compose.
+You can run the backend both using SQLite or using mysql with docker compose.
 For now the recommended approach for local dev is to just use SQLite.

 > :warning: If you are running Strapi using docker compose, be sure to delete `backend/node_modules` first, as your OS might differ from the docker container OS, so you want the docker container to install dependencies by itself.